Fatality (Mortal Kombat)

 Fatality is a gameplay feature in the Mortal Kombat fighting game series, in which the victor of the match inflicts a brutally murderous finishing move onto their defeated opponent.
 Prompted by the announcer saying "Finish Him" or "Finish Her", players have a short time window to execute a Fatality by entering specific commands while positioned at a specific distance from the opponent.
+This triggers a cutscene in which the targeted enemy character is killed in an extremely brutal manner.
+Depending on the character being played and the button input, the sequence varies.
 A Fatality always marks the end of the entire match, whether done through standard play or a modifier.

 The Fatality and its derivations are notable features of the Mortal Kombat series and have caused controversies.

 History

 The origins of the Fatality concept have been traced back to several violent Asian martial arts media.
 In The Street Fighter (1974), a Japanese martial arts film, Sonny Chiba performs x-ray fatality finishing moves, which at the time was seen as a gimmick to distinguish it from other martial arts films.
 In the Japanese shōnen manga and anime series Fist of the North Star, the protagonist Kenshiro performs gory fatalities in the form of finishing moves which consist of attacking pressure points that cause heads and bodies to explode.
 The Japanese seinen manga and anime series Riki-Oh (1988 debut), along with its Hong Kong martial arts film adaptation Story of Ricky (1991), featured gory fatalities in the form of finishing moves similar to those that later appeared in Mortal Kombat.
 The nature of graphic violence depicted in Fatalities from the original Mortal Kombat was highly controversial and contributed to the formation of the Entertainment Software Rating Board (ESRB), a regulatory system for video game content.
 The impression of Fatality inspired other video game franchises to have finishing moves, including Killer Instinct, Gears of War, War Gods, and ClayFighter.